 After Australia, Tallman went right to work for Johnson on Big Smooth.
 The boat’s owner is a commercial real estate developer whose company is based in Tennessee.
 Johnson actually played pro football for the Patriots and the name “Big Smooth” comes from a nickname he earned during his playing days.
 “Steve’s a 100-percent team player.
 He’s very open-minded and truly a great guy to work for,” Tallman says.
 “He lets me run the program on the fishing aspect, and never questions my motives.”

-This past season they spent seven months in the Abacos and ended up going to Ocean City to fish the White Marlin Open.
+They spent seven months in the Abacos and ended up going to Ocean City to fish the White Marlin Open.
 “That was definitely an eye opener for me.
 That was the first time I’ve run a boat up there and you’re fishing against best crews in the world.”
 They didn’t land in the money, but for Tallman, experiencing a new fishing area is his favorite part of the job.
 “I love the travel program, going to new places and fishing new water,” he says.
 “You see different techniques, different types of baits, and I love that aspect.”
 He admits that he misses the action in the cockpit but he’s not about to give up his seat at the helm.

 “Driving the boat is the easy part, knowing the ins and outs of your boat as well as learning from your mistakes is key,” he says.
 “At some point in time, something will go wrong.
 How you approach and overcome those obstacles will truly define you as a pro.
 Doing your maintenance, looking around, and trusting your intuition could prevent a serious mechanical failure.
 My mate, Anthony Delgreco, is a huge help in this aspect.”

 “Any captain that knows me, knows I’m all in,” he says.
 “There is not a job you can ask me to do that I will not do.
 I’m always there to give a hand and I never want to burn any bridges.
 You never know, there may come a day when you’re out in middle ocean and need to call for help.
 It’s critical that you can make that call and have someone to count on.”